 1. Helps in Digestion

-Mangoes contain enzymes that help breakdown and digestion of protein, fibre which keep the digestive tract work efficiently.
-It works well for indigestion, acidity, and even reduce inflammation of organs in the digestive tract.
+Mangoes contain enzymes that help break down and digestion of protein, fibre which keep the digestive tract work efficiently.
+It works well for indigestion, acidity, and even reduces inflammation of organs in the digestive tract.

 Green mangoes have more pectin fibre than ripe mangoes.